prateekfr/Hotel_Chatbot_LLM/README.md

 ```
 ### Instruction:
-What are the check-in and check-out timings at JW Marriott Bengaluru?
+What are the check-in and check-out timings

 ### Response:
 Check-in time is from 3:00 PM, and check-out is until 12:00 PM.